LivingLegacyMedia/vowbound/chapter_15.md

 Draven smiled.
 "Excellent.
 And the converts he attempted to free?"

-"Eleven escaped in the confusion.
-Five were fully restored through the fraud argument, six partially severed but damaged.
-Eight were recaptured immediately, three died in the escape, five chose to remain hollow even when their tethers were released, and three fled in panic before we could secure them."
+"Twenty-seven total in the warehouse.
+Five chose to remain hollow the moment their tethers released—refused freedom entirely.
+Three fled in blind panic during the initial chaos before we could secure the building—we're still searching for those three.
+That left nineteen who stayed long enough to attempt restoration and then flee together."

-"So from twenty-seven converts, he managed to save eleven."
+The emissary consulted his notes.
+"Of those nineteen: eight were fully restored through the fraud argument, eleven were partially restored—freed from tethers but still damaged.
+During the escape, we recaptured eight and killed three who resisted.
+That means eight survived and escaped successfully—five fully restored, three damaged."

+"Eight survivors out of twenty-seven."
 Draven touched the golden locket at his throat, feeling the Coin of Oxen pulse with stolen strength.
-"Not bad for an amateur.
-But ultimately futile."
+"Barely thirty percent.
+Not bad for an amateur, but ultimately futile."

-"The method worked as you predicted.
-He held all the tethers, using the Coin of Heads to temporarily take their place in the network.
-Then he used the Coin of Seeds to help them petition the Law through the fraud argument.
+"The method worked as you predicted—we confirmed it through interrogating the recaptured converts before they... expired."
+The emissary's voice remained clinical.
+"He held all the tethers simultaneously, using his coin to temporarily take their place in the network.
 The mental strain on him was enormous—he was barely conscious by the time our reinforcements arrived."

 "Perfect."
 Draven stood, moving to his maps.
-"So he can free perhaps two dozen people at once, but it fragments his mind so badly he can't defend himself afterward.
+"So we know his limitations now.
+He can free perhaps two dozen people at once, but it fragments his mind so badly he can't defend himself afterward.
 The fraud argument works for a small percentage, but most end up only partially restored.
 And most importantly—he's willing to sacrifice everything, including his own freedom, to save even a handful of people."

 "That makes him predictable."